-The recorded time from a watch started and stopped manually by a lane timer.
+The recorded time from a stopwatch started and stopped manually by a lane timer.
+The lane timers use these stopwatches as backup in case the touchpad does not work correctly.

-At most meets ,stroke-and-turn judges observe the swimmers to ensure that the starts, strokes, turns, and finishes are performed according to the rules.
-A DQ is a disqualification from an event.
-If you are disqualified in a race, it means that you have broken one or more of the rules designated for that stroke or for that event.
-The judge will raise their arm, then fill out a DQ slip.
-You will be notified of your DQ after your race, and you will not be able to place to win a ribbon or medal.
-Examples include: jumping off the diving block before the horn is blown, wearing illegal equipment like fins, swimming the wrong stroke in a heat, doing a flutter kick in a breaststroke event, or grabbing on to a lane line.
+Examples include: diving off the block before the horn is blown, wearing illegal equipment, swimming the wrong stroke in a heat, doing a flutter kick in a breaststroke event, or grabbing on to a lane line.
 Disqualifications can be seen as a sad or horrible thing, but it is not the end of the world!
 It’s often a great learning experience and is a big motivation to learn how to compete properly.

 Scratching an event is declaring that, while you are at the meet and intend to race, you will not be participating in a particular race.

-A pool record is the fastest recorded time that a swimmer has ever swam a specific event in that pool.
+A pool record is the fastest recorded time for a specific event in that pool.

 A meet record is the fastest recorded time that a swimmer has ever swam a specific event in that same annual/repeating swim meet.